Primary

 Position the box close enough that you can transition smoothly from the burpee into the jump.
 Land softly with your entire foot on the box, not just your toes on the edge.
 Stand fully upright on the box before stepping down—always step down rather than jump to protect your Achilles and save energy for the next rep.

-Want Burpee Box Jump in your program?
+See where Burpee Box Jump fits in your weekly plan

 Stand facing a box at appropriate height.